tameroski/wp-react-theme/README.md

-# wp-react-theme
+# Wordpress React Theme
-Wordpress theme using React
+Wordpress theme using React.
+Build for my own learning purpose only.